thev1ndu/w2151910_csa_cw/README.md

 **Q: When returning a list of rooms, what are the implications of returning only IDs versus returning the full room objects?
 Consider network bandwidth and client side processing.**

-The `GET /rooms` endpoint returns complete `Room` objects (including `id`, `name`, `capacity`, and `sensorIds`) rather than just a list of identifiers.
-If only IDs were returned, the client would need to issue a separate `GET /rooms/{roomId}` request for each room to obtain its details.
-This is known as the N+1 problem, and for a campus with potentially hundreds of rooms it would result in excessive network round-trips and increased server load.
-Returning full objects allows the client to obtain all necessary information in a single request, which is significantly more efficient.
-The trade-off is a slightly larger response payload, but for structured data of this scale the bandwidth overhead is negligible compared to the latency savings.
+The GET /rooms endpoint returns complete Room objects including id, name, capacity, and sensorIds rather than only specific identifiers.
+If only IDs were returned the client need to make an additional GET /rooms/{roomId} request for each room to retrieve details.
+This results in the N+1 problem wheres a single logical operation may trigger multiple network requests.

+In a system with potentially hundreds of rooms this would lead to excessive network round trips which may increased latency, and additional load on the server due to repeated requests handling.
+Since each request incurs network overhead and processing cost the cumulative impact may lead to significant performance degrade.

+By returning full room objects in a single response, the API enables the client to obtain all required data in single request it improves efficiency and reduces overall latency.
+This approach minimizes network overhead and simplifies client-side processing, As the client does not need to orchestrate multiple dependent calls.
+The slightly larger payload size remains acceptable for structured data of this scale and is outweighed by the performance benefits of reducing multiple request response cycles.

 **Q: Is the DELETE operation idempotent in your implementation?
 Provide a detailed justification by describing what happens if a client mistakenly sends the exact same DELETE request for a room multiple times.**

-Yes, the `DELETE /rooms/{roomId}` operation is idempotent.
-The first successful call removes the room from the `DataStore` and returns `204 No Content`.
-If the same request is repeated, the room no longer exists, so the method returns `404 Not Found`.
-Although the response status code differs between the two calls, the server-side state is identical after both the room is absent.
-According to HTTP Documentation, idempotency requires that "the side-effects of N > 0 identical requests is the same as for a single request," which is exactly what this implementation guarantees.
-Additionally, if the room still has sensors assigned, the `RoomNotEmptyException` is thrown, returning `409 Conflict` and preventing data orphans.
+Yes, the DELETE /rooms/{roomId} operation is idempotent.
+On the first successful request the specified room is removed from the DataStore and the server returns 204 No Content.
+If the same request is sent again, the room no longer exists, so the server will returns 404 Not Found.

+This difference in response status does not violate idempotency, because idempotency is defined in terms of server side state nor not response codes.
+In both cases, the final state of the system remains the same the room is absent.
+Repeating the same DELETE requests does not introduce any additional side effect, which will satisfies the idempotency requirement that multiple identical requests results in the same state as a single request.

+Additionally, if the room still has any associated sensors the operation returns 409 Conflict as a response and it prevents deletion.
+This behavior is also idempotent, as repeated requests under the same conditions will consistently produce the same outcome without altering the system state.

 ---